Learning What to Recommend: Minimax Optimal Simple Regret in Logistic Bandits: Introduction

 \section{Introduction}

-We study stochastic contextual bandits with simple regret \citep{bubeck2009pure}, focusing on both linear and logistic models.
-In each round, the learner observes a set of actions and a context drawn independently from the same distribution.
-The learner selects one of the actions and observes a corresponding reward, whose expectation --- conditioned on the chosen action and observed context --- is a function of the inner product of the known feature vector of the action and the context, and an unknown parameter vector of dimension $d$.
-The goal is to identify a policy that maps contexts to actions, minimizing the expected regret over future draws from the context distribution.
+We study stochastic logistic bandits \citep{Filippi2010parametric} under the simple-regret objective \citep{bubeck2009pure}.
+In each round, the learner selects an action and observes a Bernoulli reward whose mean is a sigmoid function of the inner product between a known feature vector and an unknown parameter in $\RR^d$.
+After $T$ rounds, the learner is evaluated only by the quality of its final recommendation.

-We start with the linear case, which is simpler and included primarily for completeness.
-We propose a deterministic algorithm that selects the action with the most uncertain predicted reward, an idea also used in \cite{zanette2021design}.
-We explain the difference between our algorithm and that of \cite{zanette2021design} in detail later in this section.
-We also include a randomized version based on Thompson sampling (TS) \citep{thompson1935theory}, which samples a parameter from the posterior distribution constructed using observed contexts and \textit{zero-valued} rewards, and chooses the action whose feature vector, up to a potential change of sign, is best aligned with the chosen parameter vector.
-We show that this randomized algorithm enjoys a simple regret of $\tilde \cO(d^{3/2}/\sqrt{T})$ which matches the dimension dependency in stochastic linear bandits with cumulative regret \citep{agrawal2013Thompson,abeille2017linear}.